v-rgrace/Viva/Viva/goals/viva-goals-healthy-okr-program/close-okrs-overview.md

 Now that you understand why it's important to reflect on, and close, your OKRs, refer to the step-by-step process for closing and scoring your OKRs in Viva Goals: [Close OKRs with Viva Goals.](https://support.microsoft.com/en-us/topic/close-okrs-with-viva-goals-c0d9f91e-22e6-48ea-ba3a-23ebe7f059d8)

+## Recommendations and best practices

+Looking to improve your healthy OKR program?
+Here are recommendations you can perform within Viva Goals:

+1. **Close and score your OKRs at the end of each time period**
+    1. As you approach the end of a time period, encourage all OKR owners to close out their OKRs and initiatives, including a brief summary.
+Create and send calendar reminders at the beginning of the year as part of your rhythm of business so you don’t forget.

+2. **Hold an OKR reflection meeting**
+    1. Groups should set aside time to reflect on their OKRs, which will allow them to write better and better goals moving forward.

+1. **Review your OKR analytics**
+    1. Analytics are available at the organization and team level within Viva Goals, and display metrics such as number of OKRs closed, OKR efficiency, and OKR focus.
+Use these analytics to track the success of your program over time.